-This management information circular (circular) provides shareholders with information to help make voting decisions at the Melcor Developments Ltd. (Melcor) Annual General Meeting of Shareholders (AGM or meeting) to be held on April 26, 2016.
+This management information circular (circular) provides shareholders with information to help make voting decisions at the Melcor annual meeting of shareholders (AGM or meeting) to be held on April 30, 2019.

 Notice-and-Access

 Melcor has elected to use notice-and-access rules which allow Melcor to post electronic versions of proxy-related materials on-line without mailing such documents directly to shareholders, provided that notice of such posting is sent to shareholders by mail.